 You have a keen interest in conservation, game and wildlife management and wish to develop good practical skills.

-GCSE English and mathematics at grade E or 2, or equivalent qualifications at Entry Level 3.
+GCSE English and maths at grade 2, or equivalent qualifications at Entry Level 3.

 To complete an additional qualification in Work Skills, alongside your game and wildlife training.
 A practical work placement within the industry one day per week is highly recommended.